Aware to pilot two projects to help victims of image-based sexual abuse

 Both projects will receive funding of $3,840 and $4,800 respectively, and their leaders will be mentored for a pilot phase of six months this year.
 The projects will then be evaluated for their impact on Nov 25.

-"The digital platforms on which these forms of sexual violence occurs often determine how it is addressed, but we need holistic, community-based solutions instead, which these young problem-solvers have identified," said Aware's Ms Lim.
+Aware executive director Corinna Lim said yesterday: "The digital platforms on which these forms of sexual violence occur often determine how they are addressed, but we need holistic, community-based solutions instead, which these young problem-solvers have identified,"

 "It's fantastic to see energetic young problem-solvers identifying these survivor-centric gaps in the landscape."